Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           - Not using facial scrubs or peels for at least 4 weeks after the procedure.<br>

           - Not sleeping on the face for at least 10 days after the procedure<br>
+      - question: In how long does microblading heals?
+        answer: The result is perfectly visible once all of the scabs fall.
+It will lighten 30% vs day one.
+      - question: Why a second session of microblading is required within 4 to 8 weeks?
+        answer: A touch-up is required to finalize the brows 4-8 weeks after the procedure.
+After that, touch-ups may be done after about a year or as directed by our esthetician.
       - question: What is microneedling?
         answer: Microneedling is a minimally invasive cosmetic procedure that’s used to treat skin concerns via collagen production.
 Also known as collagen